DOUBLEZ0516/inpainting/semantic_image_inpainting/README.md

  - scipy + PIL/pillow (image io)
  - pyamg (for Poisson blending)

-Tested to work with both Python 2.7 and Python 3.5
+Tested to work with Python 3.5

 Files